zenhack/haskell-capnp/README.md

 Serialization support works, with some limitations:

 * Generated schema currently ignore type parameters ([#29][issue29]).
-* We do not support define custom default values for fields of pointer type; see ([#28][issue28]).
+* We do not support defining custom default values for fields of pointer type; see ([#28][issue28]).
 * We currently do not correctly handle decoding lists of structs from non-composite lists ([#27][issue27]).
 This means that, contrary to the